vyakymenko/dipi/README.md

 # Dipi

-Directives and Pipes Angular library that provide a huge pack of useful solutions for Angular developers.
+A simple Angular library that contain a huge, useful pack of Directives and Pipes for Angular developers.

 ## Quick Start